mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

-is to understand the file naming and ordering conventions for a single type of log stream (e.g. "all of the nginx server's domain access logs"), and to use that to watch the specified directories and load the right files in the ri ght order.
+is to understand the file naming and ordering conventions for a single type of log stream (e.g. "all of the nginx server's domain access logs"), and to use that to watch the specified directories and load the right files in the right order.
 The plugin will also track its location in the stream so it can resume from where it left off after a restart, even in cases where the file may have rotated during the downtime.